Which iCloud storage plan should you get?

 - Desktop and Documents sync for macOS

-Which iCloud storage plan should you pick?
+Which is the best iCloud storage plan for you?

-When debating which iCloud plan to choose, you should ask yourself a few questions:
+When debating which iCloud storage plan to choose, you should ask yourself a few key questions:

 - Are you running out of iCloud storage space due to your iPhone and iPad backups alone?